High Collar vs Mid Collar Hiking Boots

 Well-formed day walks.
 Grampians, Blue Mountains tourist tracks, coastal walks

 Longer day hikes and light overnighters.
-Kosciuszko Main Range (good weather), alpine approaches on pads
+Kosciuszko Main Range in good weather, alpine approaches on pads

 Multi-day pack carries in rough or steep terrain.
-Victorian Alps, Bogong High Plains, Tassie mountains
+Victorian Alps, Bogong High Plains, Tasmanian mountains

-Off-track scrub, scoparia, spinifex, or snake-heavy environments.
-Western Arthurs, central desert spinifex, long grass in summer
+Off-track scrub, scoparia, spinifex, or long grass in warmer months.
+Western Arthurs, central desert spinifex country, overgrown summer trails

-Fast and light missions.
-Great Ocean Walk, Bibbulmun, Larapinta in dry season
+Fast and light trips on formed tracks.
+Great Ocean Walk, Bibbulmun, Larapinta in dry conditions

 A good sole pattern delivers traction where it matters most.